Encyclopedia … combined with a great Buyer's Guide!

 • Low-order waveplates are multiple-order plates with a relatively small order, keeping the mentioned detrimental effects low.

 • Effective zero-order waveplates (or net zero-order waveplates) can be made from two multiple-order plates with slightly different thicknesses, which are cemented or optically contacted, or air-spaced for application with higher optical power levels.
 The slow axis of one plate is aligned with the fast axis of the other plate, so that the birefringence of the two plates is nearly canceled.
 The difference in thickness must be adjusted to obtain the required net phase change.
-Such devices can work in a broad wavelength range, since wavelength-induced changes of retardance in one plate are compensated by the other plate.
+Such devices can work in a broad wavelength range, since wavelength-induced changes in retardance in one plate are compensated by the other plate.
 However, the problem of a small usable angular range and temperature range remains.

 It is also possible to make achromatic waveplates, combining materials with different chromatic dispersion (e.g. quartz and MgF2), which can have a nearly constant retardance over a very wide spectral range (hundreds of nanometers).
 Also, there are dual-wavelength waveplates, which have well-defined retardance values at some discrete very different wavelengths.
 Such features are sometimes required in the context of nonlinear frequency conversion, such as frequency tripling.